vlang/v/vlib/context/README.md

 derived from it are also canceled.

 The with_cancel, with_deadline, and with_timeout functions take a Context (the parent) and return a derived Context (the child).
-Calling the cancel fucntion cancels the child and its children, removes the parent's reference to the child, and stops any associated timers.
+Calling the cancel function cancels the child and its children, removes the parent's reference to the child, and stops any associated timers.